HussainWitwit/SOEN490/README.md

 # SOEN490 - CAPSTONE
-Wash Optimization system
+Recommendation Engine

 ## Objective 🎯
-Recommendation Engine
+We are building a generic Recommendation Engine that can be applied to systems such as a wash optimizion.

 ## Team 👥
 | Name          | Github        |